AdaCore/spark2014/lrm/source/packages.rst

                         | (initialization_item {, initialization_item})

   initialization_item ::= name [ => input_list]

 .. centered:: **Legality Rules**

 #.
-An Initializes aspect may only appear in the ``aspect_specification`` of a
+An Initializes aspect shall only appear in the ``aspect_specification`` of a
    ``package_specification``.

 #.
 The Initializes aspect shall follow the Abstract_State aspect if one is
    present.

 #.
-The Initializes aspect of a package has visibility of the declarations
-   occurring immediately within the visible part of the package.

-#.
 The ``name`` of each ``initialization_item`` in the Initializes aspect
    definition for a package shall denote a state abstraction of the package or an entire variable declared immediately within the visible part of the package.

 #.
-Each ``name`` in the ``input_list`` denotes an entire variable or a state
+Each ``name`` in the ``input_list`` shall denote an entire variable or a state
    abstraction but shall not denote an entity declared in the package with the ``aspect_specification`` containing the Initializes aspect.

 #.
 Each entity in a single ``input_list`` shall be distinct.

    .. centered:: **Static Semantics**

+#.
+The Initializes aspect of a package has visibility of the declarations
+   occurring immediately within the visible part of the package.

 #.
 The Initializes aspect of a package specification asserts which
    state abstractions and visible variables of the package are initialized by the elaboration of the package, both its specification and body, and any units which have state abstractions or variable declarations that are part of (constituents) of a state abstraction declared by the package.
    [A package with a **null** ``initialization_list``, or no Initializes aspect does not initialize any of its state abstractions or variables.]

 #.
 If an ``initialization_item`` has an ``input_list`` then the ``names`` in the
    list denote entities which are used in determining the initial value of the state abstraction or variable denoted by the ``name`` of the ``initialization_item`` but are not constituents of the state abstraction.

 .. centered:: **Dynamic Semantics**